zkan/simple-friend-recommender/README.md

 jupyter notebook
 ```

+Go to http://localhost:8888 if your Web browser is not automatically fired up.

-We'll need to set up an virtual environment first under the folder `airflow/dags/notebooks` in case it hasn't been done.
+Note that We'll need to set up an virtual environment first under the folder `airflow/dags/notebooks` in case it hasn't been done.

 ```sh
 python3 -m venv ENV